annemshivaji/filmstalkers/README.md

 # filmstalkers
-A Spring Boot Web Application where we can rate films , see our previous ratings and present our opinions in the form of comments
+A small Spring Boot Web Application where we can rate films , see our previous ratings and present our opinions in the form of comments

 # how to run
 Download the code, import as existing maven project via eclipse ide.
 Right click on the project, select run as, maven build.
 In goals, enter "spring-boot:run".
 Go to http://localhost:8080/ to see the login page.